mtimaN/keysight-challenge2025/README.md

 - use of parallel_reduce()
 - time profiling

+In order for the sending to work, the correct interface has to be added at line 70.

 ## Possible improvements

 One possible improvement would have been leveraging asynchronous programming while solving the task.
 The gpu tasks are handled asynchronously, but the CPU waits for the event before proceeding.